deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Smooth scrolling

-Enable smooth scrolling, which adds a slight animation to vertically scrolling.
+Adds a slight animation to vertically scrolling, rather than the page just jumping to the new location.
 I find this makes scrolling less jarring and easier to differentiate which direction you are scrolling.

 GUI setting: `Editor: Smooth Scrolling` to `true`.